Faucet installation replacement frequency

 Can I replace a faucet myself?

-Many faucet replacements can be done as a DIY project, but it's recommended to hire a professional plumber for complex installations or if you're not confident in your plumbing skills.
+Many faucet replacements can be done as a DIY project, but it's recommended to hire a professional plumber for complex installations or if you're not comfortable with plumbing work.

 Connect with certified professionals in your area